MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 As a result of this configuration option, when the Azure Information Protection client protects a PDF file, this action creates a protected PDF document that can be opened with the preview version of the Azure Information Protection client for Windows, and other PDF readers that support the ISO standard for PDF encryption.
 The Azure Information Protection app for iOS and Android does not currently support the ISO standard for PDF encryption.

+For the Azure Information Protection scanner to use the new setting, the scanner service must be restarted.

 Known issue with the current preview: In the document properties, the protected PDF displays an incorrect value for the Author.

 ## Support for files protected by Secure Islands